 Everything You Need To Know About Electric Blankets

-On a cold winter’s evening, there can sometimes be no better feeling than turning on your electric blanket and later climbing into a warm, cosy bed and settling down for a great night’s sleep.
+On a cold winter evening, there is no better feeling than turning on your electric blanket and climbing into a warm and cosy bed.

 How do electric blankets work?

-Electric blankets principally work by using integrated electrical heating wires which have been placed into the fabric.
-When the blanket is switched on, this activates the wires which then heats up the fabric and bed.
+Electric blankets work by using integrated electrical heating wires which have been placed into the fabric.
+When the blanket is switched on, this activates the wires which then heat the fabric and bed.

 Electric blankets vary as to how hot they become and will usually include changeable heat settings to allow you to select different temperatures.

 The lowest heat generally starts between 18 and 25 degrees Celsius, rising to between 48 and 56 degrees Celsius.